Adjusting to life as a new parent can be incredibly exciting and rewarding. But, at times, it can be very challenging too.

 Babies, young children and mental health

-Babies develop rapidly in their first years, creating the foundations that can support mental health and wellbeing throughout their life.
-They are born seeking relationship and closeness with their parents or primary carers.
-Loving, safe and responsive relationships act as the basis for a sense of self-worth, confidence and trust in the world.
-So when things are tough, as they inevitably will be sometimes, remember how much you're doing every time you simply cuddle, smile at or talk to your baby or toddler.
+Babies develop quickly in their first years.
+This time creates the foundations that support mental health throughout their life.
+They are also born seeking relationships and closeness with their parents or primary carers.
+Loving, safe, and responsive relationships act as the basis for their sense of self-worth, confidence, and trust in the world.

-How you're feeling as a parent can also affect how you feel about your relationship with your child, particularly if you're struggling with your own mental health.
-This is something lots of parents go through during pregnancy, after their baby is born or later in their child's life.
-When this is happening, things can feel incredibly difficult or overwhelming - and it's important to reach out for help using the links at the bottom of this page.
+How you're feeling can also affect how you feel about your relationship with your child.
+This can be particularly difficult if you're struggling with your own mental health.
+Lots of people go through this during pregnancy, after their child is born, or even much later in their child's life.

 Connecting with other parents and local support